List of condominiums in Las Vegas: Newport Lofts

 Newport Lofts is a 23-story, 168-unit tower located at 200 Hoover Street in downtown Las Vegas.
 The project was co-developed by Sam Cherry, who also developed Soho Lofts.
 In August 2004, Cherry was planning Newport Lofts as a 17-story tower with 131 units, to be built at the northeast corner of Casino Center and Hoover Avenue.
 The project was a joint venture between Cherry and Seegmiller Partners, a company based in Newport Beach, California, with Clark and West Seegmiller as its principals.
 The property for the project had been purchased several years earlier by Clark Seegmiller.

 In October 2004, the Las Vegas City Council approved Newport Lofts as a 22-story tower with 168 units.
 Groundbreaking was to begin in late May 2005, with completion expected in fall 2006.
 Reservations began in January 2005, while groundbreaking began in early July 2005, with Breslin Builders as the project's general contractor.
 Completion was expected for 2007.
-That month, the project received $81 million in construction financing from George Smith Partners, based in Irving, California.
+That month, the project received $81 million in construction financing from George Smith Partners, based in Irvine, California.
 In March 2006, the elevator shaft and center staircase had been built up to the 12th floor, while shear walls were up to the eighth floor.

 Construction was still underway in August 2007, although some new residents had already begun moving into the building by that time.
 More than 70 percent of the building's units had been sold up to that point.
 Construction concluded at a cost of $115 million.
 Corus Bank helped financed the project for $67.1 million.
 West Seegmiller said Newport Lofts was designed with a Southern California theme, as its target demographic was California residents who desired to purchase a second home in Las Vegas.
 In 2007, Newport Lofts won a Mayor's Urban Design Award.

 In January 2008, an auction of 60 units was cancelled after Pyramis Global Advisors – a division of Fidelity Investments – took over management of the building.
 Condo prices at Newport Lofts were decreased 30 percent later that year.
 At the end of 2008, artist Brett Sperry opened the Brett Wesley Gallery inside his penthouse at Newport Lofts.
 When Corus Bank failed in September 2009, the property was acquired by ST Residential.
 In April 2011, ST Residential announced that the last of Newport Lofts' units had been sold to buyers.